 THE SUNDARI FOUNDATION, INC. AND AFFILIATES (D.B.A.
-THE LOTUS HOUSE WOMEN'S SHELTER) (a nonprofit organization) CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2022 AND 2021
+THE LOTUS HOUSE WOMEN'S SHELTER) (a nonprofit organization) CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2023 AND 2022

-CONSOLÌDATED FINANCIAL STATEMENTS TABLE OF CONTENTS DECEMBER 31, 2022 AND 2021
+(a nonprofit organization) CONSOLIDATED FINANCIAL STATEMENTS TABLE OF CONTENTS DECEMBER 31, 2023 AND 2022

 PAGES

 INDEPENDENT AUDITORS' REPORT 1-2

 CONSOLIDATED FINANCIAL STATEMENTS:

 Consolidated Statements of Financial Position 3

 Consolidated Statements of Activities and Changes in Net Assets 4

 Consolidated Statements of Cash Flows 5

-Notes to Consolidated Financial Statements 6-13
+Notes to Consolidated Financial Statements 6 - 14

 COMPLIANCE SECTION:

 Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with

-Government Auditing Standards 14-15
+Government Auditing Standards 15